Breast Cancer in women

 Tamoxifen can also interact with other medications such as warfarin and types of antidepressants.

-Some women said they felt wary of completing their hormone therapy or reluctant to stop.
+Some women said they felt wary of completing their hormone therapy or were reluctant to stop taking it.
 One woman said she had withdrawal symptoms.
 A few wanted to take tamoxifen in order to feel they were doing all they could.
 Others, however, were pleased not to be taking any more medication.

 Considers her withdrawal symptoms after completing hormone therapy.